aorkney/Bats_n_Birds/README.md

 This figure further probes evolutionary covariances of skeletal proportions within the bat body plan, exploring whether additional insight is gained by subdividing the bat handwing into its major supporting digits.

-Fig 3: Polar_ecology_plot.R (Run time on aforementioned machine specifications is 11 minutes) This figure maps the strength of evolutionary covariance between skeletal proportions and multivariate ordinations of flight-style and foot-use/roosting activities across birds and bats, in order to explore whether there is a coincidence of evolutionary modules in the bird and bat skeletons with the skeletal regions that exhibit the strongest adaptive responses to distinct ecological activities.
+Fig 3: Figure_3_final.R (Run time on aforementioned machine specifications is 11 minutes) This figure maps the strength of evolutionary covariance between skeletal proportions and multivariate ordinations of flight-style and foot-use/roosting activities across birds and bats, in order to explore whether there is a coincidence of evolutionary modules in the bird and bat skeletons with the skeletal regions that exhibit the strongest adaptive responses to distinct ecological activities.